alisson-gomesc/jkniv/jkniv/jkniv-whinstone/src/site/content/markdown/index.md

 >Mediates between the domain and data mapping layers using a collection-like interface for accessing domain objects.

-The project `jkniv-sqlegance` keeps the interface `net.sf.jkniv.sqlegance.Repository` and the whinstone umbrella project implements that at two flavors:
+The project `jkniv-sqlegance` keeps the interface `net.sf.jkniv.sqlegance.Repository` and the whinstone umbrella project implements that at four flavors:

-+ `jkniv-whinstone-jdbc` repository contract using directly jdbc access.
+- `jkniv-whinstone-jdbc` repository contract using directly jdbc access.
-+ `jkniv-whinstone-jpa2` encapsulate JPA access with a simple repository contract.
+- `jkniv-whinstone-jpa2` encapsulate JPA access with a simple repository contract.
+- `jkniv-whinstone-cassandra` encapsulate cassandra access with a simple repository contract.
+- `jkniv-whinstone-couchdb` encapsulate http api to access with a simple repository contract.

 The High-level design:

 ![whinstone design](images/whinstone-architecture.png)

 ## Oh nooo more one database framework!